deven810/Solar-System/README.md

 ### Requirements:

 Download the set of Assignment 1 files from GitHub.
 Then, open the demo exactly as you did in Assignment 0: Run a dummy web server, navigate to the URL localhost:8000, observe the initial animation we provide, open Chrome developer tools, and perform the steps to map your local file folder as a Chrome workspace.

 Note that Chrome might get a bit confused because you already did this before when you made a workspace for Assignment 0, in a different folder, with the same file names.
 You don't want it to map to them by mistake.
-Delete all workspaces out of the "Filesystem" tab before you repeat step 4 from homework zero.
+Delete all workspaces out of the "Filesystem" tab before you repeat step 4 from Assignment 0.
 In other words, you want new green dots from dragging in your Assignment 1 folder, not misleading ones still pointing at Assignment 0's files.

 At that point you'll be safe to edit your files without your edits disappearing or changing the wrong files.
 Then, proceed as follows.

 ### Preliminary Steps - Using the Code Library

 In order to use our library, tiny-graphics.js, you the programmer must provide additional code: Three custom JavaScript classes.
 Each of the three will be a subclass of a different base class from tiny-graphics.js: `Shape, Shader, and Scene_Component`.
 A Shape defines a 3D shape to draw, a `Shader` defines some code for coloring in triangles (perhaps as though they were illuminated by light sources), and a `Scene_Component` class tells the 3D canvas and web page what you want to happen (usually, drawing a scene by placing shapes).
 The three subclasses must define certain methods correctly for the library to work, or nothing will get drawn.

 In order to get you started, we have provided TWO examples in your code of each of those custom subclasses, and you only have to tweak them to do this assignment.
 One of the Shapes we give, `Cube`, is complete, while the other, `Cube_Outline` is left empty for you to fill in.